 The payment scheme was revealed to the agent only after recruitment.
-Each treatment village had been randomly allocated to a payment structure, but this information was kept secret.
+Each treatment village had been randomly allocated to a payment structure, which constituted the second stage of randomisation, but this information was kept secret.
 Even our field staff did not know about the contract type until after the agent had been selected.
-The day after recruitment, the agent would be called up and informed of her payment scheme.
+The day after recruitment, the agent was called up and informed of her payment scheme.
 There were two payment schemes, defining the two treatment groups.
 Flat-pay agents were told that they would be paid 400 rupees every three months.
 Incentive-pay agents were told that knowledge of RSBY would be tested in the eligible village population every three months.
 The agent's pay would depend on the results of these knowledge tests.
 There would be a fixed payment of 200 rupees every three months, but the variable component would depend entirely on the outcome of the knowledge tests in the village.